 - Excellent verbal and written communication skills

-- Flexible, with a strong ability to work both independently and as part of a team, taking a collaborative and supportive role as the situation requires
+- Flexible, with a strong ability to work both independently and as part of a team, taking a collaborative and supportive or leadership role as the situation requires

 How to Apply